project-everest/everparse/doc/3d-lang.rst

        :start-after: SNIPPET_START: boundedSumCorrect
        :end-before: SNIPPET_END: boundedSumCorrect

-   which is correct because the right-hand-side condition of a ``&&`` is evaluated in a context where the left-hand-side can be assumed to be true (thus ``42 - left`` will not underflow.)
+   This verifies because F* evaluates the right-hand-side condition of a ``&&`` in a context where the left-hand-side condition is assumed to be true (thus ``42 - left`` will not underflow.)

 Bitfields
 ---------

-Like in C, the fields of a struct type in 3d can include bitfields, i.e., unsigned integer types of user-specified width represented packed within unsigned integer fields of the canonical sizes UINT8, UINT16, UINT32 and UINT64.
+Like in C, the fields of a struct type in 3d can include bitfields, i.e., unsigned integer types of user-specified width represented packed within unsigned integer fields of the canonical sizes UINT16, UINT32 and UINT64.

 Consider the following example: